Equine Assisted Psychotherapy Equine Assisted Learning

 EAGALA Model of Equine Assisted Psychotherapy (EAP) and Learning (EAL)

-EAP incorporates horses experientially into client therapy sessions for emotional growth.
+Equine Assisted Psychotherapy (EAP) incorporates horses experientially into client therapy sessions for mental wellness, emotional and behavioral growth.
 It is a collaborative effort between a mental health professional and a horse professional working with the clients and horses to address treatment goals.
 The EAGALA model is our format utilized.
 EAP is a powerful and effective therapeutic approach that has an incredible impact on individuals, youth, families, and groups.
 EAP addresses a variety of mental health and human development needs.

 EAP is experiential in nature.
 This means that participants learn about themselves and others by participating in ground work (non-riding activities) with the horses, and then processing or discussing feelings, behaviors, and patterns.
 EAP is a powerful and effective therapeutic approach that has an incredible impact on individuals, youth, families, and groups.
 EAP addresses a variety of mental health and human development needs including but not limited to: